ismarslomic/cabin-visits-kotlin/docs/solution_architecture.md

 ## Google Calendar Service

-The Google Calendar Service automates the synchronization of booking reservations by periodically retrieving events from a designated Google Calendar.
+The `GoogleCalendarService` automates the synchronization of booking reservations by periodically retrieving events from a designated Google Calendar.
 It supports both full and incremental synchronization by leveraging sync tokens, ensuring that only new or changed events are fetched after the initial sync.